-Assignment: prepare a proposal for the brochure package, web site, or other small printed piece you have found that needs a redesign.
-While a proposal can take many forms, there is commonly a letter that thanks the client, and highlights your qualifications and your approach, and the proposal itself, ranging from a few pages to 60 or 70 depending on the scope of the project.
-A suggest format: 1.
+Assignment: You have met with a potential client, and shown him or her your work.
+They have told you a bit about an upcoming design project, and have asked you to prepare a proposal for a brochure, package, web site, or another small printed piece. (you should find a real piece upon which to base your discussion) that needs to be freshened up, updated, or reconsidered.
+You are competing with one or more other designers for the work, so the proposal really will serve two purposes: a road map towards a solution and a sales pitch.
+While a proposal can take many forms, yours will follow a standard simple format which will include these components: 1.
+A letter that thanks the client, and briefly highlights your qualifications and your approach, and the proposal itself.
+Yours will include these sections: 1.
 Introduction, describe the physical project to be designed, and what the piece is expected to accomplish-drum up new business? provide information to customers? encourage existing customers to purchase value-added services?
-In the case of a redesign, you would likely include an analysis/critique of the existing piece-explain what's good or bad about it, where it falls short in accomplishing goals, and what could be done to improve it.
-(300 words).
-Finally, the heart of your piece will explain how your approach will be better-which may include reduced cost or greater flexibility, or a general discussion of the sort of imagery or typography that might be more effective.
-Your package should also include a price estimate (based on a real quote- from a local commercial printer-not an internet or quick printing service such as Kinkos, Staples or a campus service) Students will also write a cover letter of approximately one page.
+Your potential client may be working on several things at once-be sure he or she know which one you are talking about.
+As there is a pre-existing piece, you would likely include a few thoughts about what's good or bad about it, where it falls short in accomplishing goals, and what could be done to improve it.
+(Be delicate!
+Your client may be proud of it).
+Finally, the heart of your proposal will explain how your approach will serve the client-which may include reduced production costs, greater flexibility, longer usable life, or a general discussion of the sort of imagery or typography that might be effective.
+Your package should also include a price estimate that includes both your time, costs, and printing costs (if applicable).
+(You should get a real quote from a local commercial printer to base this on-not an internet or quick printing service such as Kinkos, Staples or a campus service).
+The printer quote must be turned in with your final.
+Your turned in final should look as if it is intended for a client-letter on a separate page with address info and date, proposal with cover and section headers.
+Make it look pretty and businesslike.

-- 09/23: Final version of critique due in class.
-Discussion of reading, design proposals examined, Topic for proposal due.
+- 09/29, 10/1 Tuesday: Final version of critique due in class.
+Discussion of reading, design proposals examined, Thursday: Topic for proposal due.
 Handout: Governing Magazine.
 READ: Janoff, chapters 3 & 10 and as assigned.
-Wanted: volunteers to have their résumé edited in class. - 09/30: Résumé review, discussion of reading.
+WANTED: volunteers to have their résumé edited in class. - 10/6, 8 Résumé review, discussion of reading.
 Blog review.
-READ: Janoff, chapter 4 and as assigned. - 10/07: First draft of proposal with letter due to partner.
-Discussion of reading.
-In-class assignment.

-READ: Janoff, chapters 1 & 2 and as assigned. - 10/14: No class, however you may send your second draft to me for comment by Tuesday of this week. - 10/21: Final version of brief with quote due. review of briefs.
-Discussion of Readings, Tuesday.
-One paragraph proposal for final project due.
-Presentations.
+READ: Janoff, chapter 4 and as assigned. - Tuesday: NO CLASS, but First draft of proposal with letter due to partner Thursday: Discussion of reading. and Final project.
+READ: Janoff, chapters 1 & 2 and as assigned. - 10/20, 22 Revised version of proposal with quote due in class. review, Tuesday.
+Thursday: discussion of Readings (if time) one paragraph proposal for final project due.
 READ: Closer, 181-192, 190-199 and as assigned.